-Notes to the Financial Statements For the period ended 31 March 2023
+Notes to the Financial Statements 31 March 2024

-1. General
+1. General information

 Petronet LNG Singapore Pte.
-Ltd. (the "company") is incorporated in Singapore with limited liability.
+Ltd. (Registration No: 202207953W) (the "Company") is incorporated in Singapore with limited liability.
 The financial statements are presented in United States Dollar ("US\$").

 The board of directors approved and authorised these financial statements for issue on the date of the statement by directors.
 The directors have the power to amend and reissue the financial statements.